DrRoad/Sanitation_Risk_App/README.md

 # Sanitation_Risk_App
-Gather's Online Application for Viewing Sanitation Risk in CUA5 for the World Bank.
+Gather's Online Application for Viewing Sanitation Risk in CUA5, funded by the World Bank.

 This is based on an initial application template by Luis Rodrigues, but changed for a new deliverable for the World Bank.